The Ultimate Vinyl Pantry Label Bundle — 72 labels for everything in your pantry to cut on your electronic cutting machine!

 Transfer Tape

-In Design Space, you can use the “eye” in the Layers Panel Your labels will appear in the Design Space (see note #2 above).
-Using the “eye” icons in the Layers Panel, hide the labels you do not need.
+All 72 labels will appear in the Design Space.
+Using the “eye” icons on the right, hide the labels you do not need.

-Once you have only the labels you need visible, click “Ungroup” at the top of the Layers Panel
+Once you have only the labels you need visible, click “Ungroup” in the lower right corner.

-Using the size tool in the top Edit Toolbar, change the size of your labels to fit on your jars.
+Click on the “Edit” tab to change the size of each label.
 Because my jars were a variety of sizes, I made the labels between 2.5″ and 4″.

 Cut the files on your Cricut, making sure to select “Vinyl” as your material type.